Stupid Simple IRAC

 Here’s an example application of the sub-rule for the “harmful or offensive contact” sub-issue:

 Here, D and P were facing off in a confrontation.
 D then drew smoke and blew it directly on P’s face.
-The smoke was contact with P’s person because an extension of P’s person made direct physical contact with P. It was offensive and harmful because a reasonable person would be aware of the dangers of second-hand smoke and take great offense at such smoke being blown in his face, especially during an aggressive, confrontational situation.
+The smoke was in contact with P’s person because an extension of P’s person made direct physical contact with P. It was offensive and harmful because a reasonable person would be aware of the dangers of second-hand smoke and take great offense at such smoke being blown in his face, especially during an aggressive, confrontational situation.

 • Harmful or offensive contact with P’s person